EvidentSolutions/example-blogular/README.md

 (If you haven't followed the steps of Quick-start above, you'll also need to run `npm install` manually in the `frontend`-directory before running gulp.)

+## Running JavaScript unit tests

+Unit-tests are use [Karma](http://karma-runner.github.io/).
+Run them by executing the following command in `frontend`-directory:

+    gulp test

 ## Running end-to-end tests

 End-to-end tests are implemented using [Protactor](https://github.com/angular/protractor).
 First we need